Pia Zadora: Music

-Although as an actress, Zadora's performances have generated critical hostility, she has attained greater critical success as a singer.
-Zadora's cover of the Shirley Ellis hit "The Clapping Song," recorded for the film score of The Lonely Lady in 1983, reached the U.S. top 40 (her only Top 40 hit on the Billboard Hot 100), and in 1984 she had a hit duet with Jermaine Jackson titled "When the Rain Begins to Fall" from the movie Voyage of the Rock Aliens.
+Zadora's cover of the Shirley Ellis hit "The Clapping Song", recorded for the film score of The Lonely Lady in 1983, reached the U.S. top 40 (her only Top 40 hit on the Billboard Hot 100), and in 1984 she had a hit duet with Jermaine Jackson titled "When the Rain Begins to Fall" from the movie Voyage of the Rock Aliens.
 In 1985, she received a nomination for a Grammy Award for Best Female Rock Vocal Performance for the song "Rock It Out," losing to Tina Turner's "Better Be Good to Me."
 Also in 1985, Zadora released Pia & Phil, an album of standards with the London Philharmonic Orchestra, and recorded a follow-up album in 1986 titled I Am What I Am.

 In 1988, Zadora worked with producers Jimmy Jam and Terry Lewis on an album titled When the Lights Go Out.
 The album was released only in Europe, and the single "Dance Out of My Head" did not chart despite the top producers and club remixes by Shep Pettibone and Ben Liebrand.
 In 1989, Zadora recorded the album Pia Z with producer Narada Michael Walden; this album also failed to chart.
 The single "Heartbeat of Love" included club remixes by Robert Civillés and David Cole of C+C Music Factory.
 Pia Today!
 (1988) and Only for Romantics (1991), two additional albums/CDs of standards, received only limited promotional release.
 Pia—The Platinum Collection, a three-CD compilation, was released in 1993 and sold in the United States via infomercials.
 The album included repackaged versions of Pia & Phil, I Am What I Am, and Pia Today!.

 In 1994, Zadora had a cameo appearance in the comedy Naked Gun 33 1/3: The Final Insult.
 In her segment of the film, Zadora performed the Steve Allen–penned "This Could Be the Start of Something Big" during a parody of an Academy Awards musical number.

-According to her website, in 2020 Zadora released a new album featuring American standards, entitled All or Nothing At All.